whyliuxing/reverse-engineering-journal/README.md

   * PUSHFD, POPFD: pushes/pops EFLAGS register
   * MOVSX: moves a signed value into a register and sign-extends it
   * MOVZX: moves an unsigned value into a register and zero-extends it
+  * CMOVcc: conditional execution on the move operation.
+If the condition code's (cc) corresponding flag is set in EFLAGS, the mov instruction will be performed.
+Otherwises, it's just like a NOP instruction
 #
 ## *<p align='center'> x86-64 (4/24/2017) </p>*
 * All addresses and pointers are 64-bit, but virtual addresses must be in canonical form.
 Modern processors only support 48-bit for address space rather than the full 64-bit that is available.
 As a result, bit 47 and bits 48-63 must match otherwise an exception will be raised